-The value associated with the PC\N0 keyword shall be the carrier power to noise spectral density ratio (Pc/No).
-The units for PC\N0 shall be dBHz.
+The value associated with the PC N0 keyword shall be the carrier power to noise spectral density ratio (Pc/No).
+The units for PC N0 shall be dBHz.
 The value shall be a double precision value.

-3.5.2.5 PR N0
+3.5.2.53.5.2.6 PR NO

-The value associated with the PR\N0 keyword shall be the ranging power to noise spectral density ratio (Pr/No).
-The units for PR\N0 shall be dBHz.
+The value associated with the PR N0 keyword shall be the ranging power to noise spectral density ratio (Pr/No).
+The units for PR N0 shall be dBHz.
 It shall be a double precision value, and may be positive, zero, or negative.

-3.5.2.6 RANGE
+3.5.2.63.5.2.7 RANGE

 The value associated with the RANGE keyword is the range observable.
 The values represent measurements from ambiguous ranging systems, differenced range, skin radar, proximity radar, or similar radar.
-The units for RANGE shall be as determined by the 'RANGE\UNITS' metadata keyword (i.e., either 'km', 's', or 'RU').
-The 'RANGE\UNITS' metadata keyword should always be specified, but if it is not, the default (preferred) value shall be 'km'.
+The units for RANGE shall be as determined by the 'RANGE UNITS' metadata keyword (i.e., either 'km', 's', or 'RU').
+'RANGE UNITS' metadata keyword should always be specified, but if it is not, the default (preferred) value shall be 'km'.
 If different range units are used by the tracking agency (e.g., 'DSN range units'), the definition of the range unit should be described in the ICD.
 Note that for many applications, proper processing of the RANGE will require a time history of the uplink frequencies.
-If ambiguous range is provided (i.e., the RANGE\MODULUS is non-zero), then the RANGE does not represent the actual range to the spacecraft; a calculation using the RANGE\MODULUS and the RANGE observable must be performed.
-If differenced range is provided (MODE = SINGLE\DIFF), the 'RANGE' keyword shall be used to convey the difference in range.
+If ambiguous range is provided (i.e., the RANGE MODULUS is nonzero), then the RANGE does not represent the actual range to the spacecraft; a calculation using the RANGE MODULUS and the RANGE observable must be performed.
+For twoway and three-way data, the ICD should specify whether the observable is based upon the round trip light time, or half the round trip light time (due to the signal's having traveled to the spacecraft and back to the receiver).
+If differenced range is provided (MODE = SINGLE DIFF), the 'RANGE' keyword shall be used to convey the difference in range.
 The value shall be a double precision value, and is generally positive (exceptions to this could occur if the data is a differenced type, or if the observable is a one-way pseudorange).